MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/deduplication/Get-DedupMetadata.md

 This cmdlet returns the following properties:

-- **CorruptionCount**.
+- `CorruptionCount`
-Indicates the number of corruptions found on the volume.
+  - Indicates the number of corruptions found on the volume.
+- `DataChunkAverageSize`
-- **DataChunkAverageSize**.
-Indicates the data store size, not including chunk metadata, divided by the total number of data chunks in the data store.
+  - Indicates the data store size, not including chunk metadata, divided by the total number of data chunks in the data store.
-- **DataChunkCount**.
+- `DataChunkCount`
-Indicates the number of data chunks in a container.
+  - Indicates the number of data chunks in a container.
-- **DataContainerCount**.
+- `DataContainerCount`
-Indicates the number of containers in the data store.
+  - Indicates the number of containers in the data store.
-- **HotspotContainerCount**.
+- `HotspotContainerCount`
-Indicates the number of hotspots in the stream map store.
+  - Indicates the number of hotspots in the stream map store.
-- **HotspotCount**.
+- `HotspotCount`
-Indicates the number of hotspots in a container.
+  - Indicates the number of hotspots in a container.
-- **StreamMapAverageChunkCount**.
+- `StreamMapAverageChunkCount`
-Indicates the stream map store size divided by the total number of streams in the store.
+  - Indicates the stream map store size divided by the total number of streams in the store.
-- **StreamMapContainerCount**.
+- `StreamMapContainerCount`
-Indicates the number of containers in the stream map store.
+  - Indicates the number of containers in the stream map store.
-- **StreamMapCount**.
+- `StreamMapCount`
-Indicates the number of data streams in a container.
+  - Indicates the number of data streams in a container.

 ## EXAMPLES